-Save your trees before it’s too late
+Save your trees before it’s too late.

-Top 10 were on the list of common diseases on trees:
+The top 10 were on the list of common diseases on trees:

 - Apple scab

-Apple scab is an early season leaf disease affecting crabapples.
+Apple scab is an early-season leaf disease affecting crabapples.
 Some crabapple cultivars are more resistant than others.
 Scab-like lesions form on the leaves that eventually cause premature defoliation of infected trees.Control: While mostly aesthetic, homeowners may find apple scab objectionable.
 It can be managed with fungicide applications with active ingredients, such as fenarimol, beginning at bud break.
 Cedar rusts

 Cedar rusts are common foliar diseases of rosaceous plants, such as hawthorn and crabapple.
 As with apple scab, some cultivars and species are more susceptible than others.
 Rust diseases require junipers as an alternate host.
 Orange or rust-colored leaf spots form on hawthorn and crabapples in the spring.
 Twig cankers can develop and cause dieback.
 Spore-producing structures form on the juniper branches.

-Control: The disease can be managed with fungicide applications on the deciduous hosts beginning at bud break or when orange spore masses develop on junipers.
+Control: The disease can be managed with fungicide applications on the deciduous hosts, beginning at bud break or when orange spore masses develop on junipers.
 An active ingredient for controlling rust diseases is triadimefon.
 Prune out rust galls on junipers when noted.

 4. Diplodia tip blight

-Control: Management includes good sanitation, pruning and applying fungicides beginning at bud swell.
+Control: Management includes good sanitation, pruning, and applying fungicides, beginning at bud swell.
 An effective active ingredient for control is thiophanate-methyl.

 5. Dothistroma needle blight of pines

 Control: For management, begin applications of a protective fungicide at bud break.
-Products with the active ingredient combination copper hydroxide and mancozeb are known to be most effective.
+Products with the active ingredient combination of copper hydroxide and mancozeb are known to be most effective.
 Pruning out severely infected branches can also help in managing the disease.

-6. Lethal yellow of palm
+6. Lethal yellow of the palm

 Lethal yellowing is an important disease of palms in Florida and Texas.
-It is typically found in Canary Island date palm, coconut palm, date palm and other species, though native palms are usually not affected.
+It is typically found in Canary Island date palm, coconut palm, date palm, and other species, though native palms are usually not affected.
 Lethal yellowing is caused by a bacteria-like organism called a phytoplasma and is transmitted by a planthopper insect.

 Control: Preventative and therapeutic treatments with an antibiotic injected into the trunk can help manage the disease.
 An effective active ingredient is oxytetracycline hydrochloride.
-Removal of moderately infected plants and use of resistance species is also recommended.
+Removal of moderately infected plants and use of resistance species are also recommended.
 Insecticides for control of vectors have proven ineffective in managing disease spread.

 7. Oak Wilt

 Oak wilt is a systemic fungal disease that results in tree death.
-The disease can be found in more than 20 oak species in Minnesota, Pennsylvania, South Carolina, Texas and recently New York.
+The disease can be found in more than 20 oak species in Minnesota, Pennsylvania, South Carolina, Texas, and recently, New York.
 The disease is transmitted by infected beetles and through root grafts.

 Control: Trees in the white oak family can be treated therapeutically.
-Trees in the red oak family cannot.
-For prevention, inject trees with a systemic fungicide, such as propiconazole, during the growing season.
+Trees in the red oak family cannot For prevention, inject trees with a systemic fungicide, such as propiconazole, during the growing season.

 8. Powdery mildew

-Powdery mildew is caused by a number of fungal pathogens that grow superficially on the plant surface producing white mycelia (fungal threads) and spores.
+Powdery mildew is caused by a number of fungal pathogens that grow superficially on the plant surface, producing white mycelia (fungal threads) and spores.
 It can be found in a host of trees throughout North America.
-Leaf, flower and shoot distortion and stunting occur when the fungus attacks young tissue.
+Leaf, flower, and shoot distortion and stunting occur when the fungus attacks young tissue.
 As the level of infection increases, tissue becomes dried and brown.
 Premature defoliation may also occur.
 On susceptible rose varieties, flower production may be inhibited.

-Control: For management, select resistant varieties, avoid planting in shaded areas and over-crowding and practice good sanitation.
+Control: For management, select resistant varieties, avoid planting in shaded areas and overcrowding, and practice good sanitation.
 Begin fungicide applications when symptoms are first noted.
 An effective active ingredient for control is triadimefon.

-- Photinia Leaf Spot
+- Photinia leaf spot

-Photinia leaf spot is mainly found in the South and is an important defoliator of red tip photinia, Indian hawthorn, loquat and some pear cultivars.
-Infections by the fungal pathogen begin as small circular, dark red spots on leaves, stems and fruit.
+Photinia leaf spot is mainly found in the South and is an important defoliator of red-tip photinia, Indian hawthorn, loquat, and some pear cultivars.
+Infections by the fungal pathogen begin as small circular, dark red spots on leaves, stems, and fruit.
 Spots coalesce into large blotches with gray centers.

 For free estimates and other services for Bonners ferry trees, just contact: